a554b554/a554b554.github.io/_pages/projects.md

 layout: page
 title: press
 permalink: /press/
-description: A growing collection of your cool projects.
+description: Throughout the course of my research, many of our work has attracted a great deal of public interest.
+Here are some selected media coverages, reflecting my research from a different perspective.
-nav: false
+nav: true
-nav_order: 2
+nav_order: 3
-display_categories: [work, fun]
+display_categories: [iMarker, GPU, Vidgets, FontCode]
 horizontal: false
 ---